dagster-io/dagster/.buildkite/images/README.md

 5. After the images successfully publish to ECR, update the diff to set `INTEGRATION_IMAGE_VERSION` to the new version (check ECR for the version string, which is the YYYY-mm-ddTHHMMSS when the image was created.)

+## Publishing new unit images

+Similarly we have a similar system for the unit test images.
+These are more modest and require less build times so we have not pushed the process to a pipeline in buildkite.

+1. Update the git hash in ./buildkite/images/unit_snapshot_builder/Dockerfile
+2. Run ./buildkite/images/build_all_unit_snapshots.py.
+This updates snapshot
+   reqs files in ./buildkite
+3. Manually update UNIT_IMAGE_VERSION.
+   Run `python -c "import datetime; print(datetime.datetime.utcnow().strftime('%Y-%m-%dT%H%M%S'))"` and copy and paste output
+4. Then run build_all_unit_images.py
+5. Then run push_all_unit_images.py
+6. Next you have to update the Dockerfile in dagster-test manually with value in UNIT_IMAGE_VERSION in the `FROM` directive.
+7. Push the diff up and ensure it passes.